 In what way personal devices are allowed to be used in the course of work, if they are allowed to access company information, how the devices must be maintained, configured, and secured.
 While it is the employee's device, this spells out their responsibility in safeguarding company information and continuing to follow company policy in use of that device for work purposes.

-Some organizations may also add a Work From Home section.
+Some organizations may also add a Work From Home section to address home-specific concerns such as:

 Important to consider here what happens if an employee's personal device is lost or stolen, if a family member or friend of that employee gets access to their device, or what happens if the employee departs their employment on unfriendly terms and they may be uncooperative.